IBM-Cloud/bluetag/README.md

   git clone --recursive git@github.ibm.com:Bluetag/bluetag.git
   ```

-This will pull in the master bluetag repository and a bunch of submodules that contain the code for the frontend, backend microservices, and shared code.
+This will pull in the master bluetag repository and all the submodules that contain the code for the front-end, back-end microservices, and shared code.

 ## Running the app on Bluemix

-* Create a Bluemix Account

-    [Sign up](http://www.bluemix.com?cm_mmc=Display-SampleAppLink-_-BluemixSampleApp-Bluetag-_-Node-Cloudant-_-BM-arshadmu@us.ibm.com) for Bluemix, or use an existing account.
+* If you have an existing Bluemix account please skip to the next step.
+If not you can [sign up](http://www.bluemix.com?cm_mmc=Display-SampleAppLink-_-BluemixSampleApp-Bluetag-_-Node-Cloudant-_-BM-arshadmu@us.ibm.com) a free Bluemix trial.

 * Download and install the [Cloud-foundry CLI](https://github.com/cloudfoundry/cli) tool